klinkby/kli.dk/src/content/post/2016/3-authentication/index.md

 title: 'Hardening web apps: 3.
 Authentication'
 ---

+# Hardening web apps: 3.
+Authentication

-This third post in the [blog series](/2016/03/06/1-hardening-web-apps-introduction) goes into detail about authenticating users but first<span>, let's agree there is no sane way of implementing authentication without an underlying transport encryption.</span>
+This third post in the [blog series](../1-hardening-web-apps-introduction) goes into detail about authenticating users but first<span>, let's agree there is no sane way of implementing authentication without an underlying transport encryption.</span>

 ## Transport security